InCommon Federation Participant Operational Practices

-Federation Participants must respect the legal and organizational privacy constraints on attribute information provided by other Participants and use it only for its intended purposes.
+Federation participants must respect the legal and organizational privacy constraints on attribute information provided by other participants and use it only for its intended purposes.

-2.12 What restrictions do you place on the use of attribute information that you might provide to other Federation participants?
+2.12 What restrictions do you place on the use of attribute information that you might provide to other federation participants?

-Information must only be used for the purpose for which it has been provided.
+A: Information must only be used for the purpose for which it has been provided.
 It must not be aggregated or provided to any third party, or used outside the scope of the agreement with the college’s permission.

 2.13 What policies govern the use of attribute information that you might release to other Federation participants?
 For example, is some information subject to FERPA or HIPAA restrictions?

 Service providers are trusted to ask for only the information necessary to make an appropriate access control decision, and to not misuse information provided to them by identity providers.
 Service providers must describe the basis on which access to resources is managed and their practices with respect to attribute information they receive from other Participants.

 3.1 What attribute information about an individual do you require in order to manage access to resources you make available to other Participants?
 Describe separately for each service ProviderID that you have registered.

 A: Firstname, lastname, email, eduPersonAffiliation.
 At this time we are not acting as a service provider to anything other than our internal test systems.

 3.2 What use do you make of attribute information that you receive in addition to basic access control decisions?
 For example, do you aggregate session access records or records of specific information accessed based on attribute information, or make attribute information available to partner organizations, etc.?

 A: None.
 At this time we are not acting as a service provider to anything other than our internal test systems.